-If the packet length is fixed and known on both sides of the link then knowledge of the packet length does not need to be transmitted over the air.
-Instead the packet length can be written to the parameter packetLength which determines the packet length in bytes (0 to 255, but limited to 254 when the address filtering is activated, see Table 13-56).
+If the packet length is fixed and known on both sides of the link then the packet length does not need to be transmitted over the air.
+Instead the packet length is written to the parameter packetLength which determines the packet length in bytes (0 to 255, but limited to 254 when the address filtering is activated, see Table 13-56).